Linear Model and Extensions: Basics of vectors and matrices

 \begin{myproof}{Proposition}{\ref{eq::rank-decomposition}} Let $A_{j_1}, \ldots, A_{j_k}$ be the maximally linearly independent column vectors of $A$.
 Stack them into an $n\times k$ matrix $B = (A_{j_1}, \ldots, A_{j_k}) $.
 They can linearly represent all column vectors of $A$:

 where $C = ( C_1, \ldots, C_m)$ is an $k\times m$ matrix with column vectors

 \end{myproof}

-Proposition \ref{eq::matrix-product-inequality} ensures that rank$(B) \geq k$ and rank$(C) \geq k$ so they must both have rank $k$.
+Proposition \ref{eq::matrix-product-inequality} ensures that the $B$ and $C$ in Proposition \ref{eq::rank-decomposition} must satisfy rank$(B) \geq k$ and rank$(C) \geq k$, so they must both have rank $k$.
 The decomposition in Proposition \ref{eq::rank-decomposition} is not unique since the choice of the maximally linearly independent column vectors of $A$ is not unique.

 \paragraph*{Some special matrices}